sokra/node-voo/README.md

 It's only possible to pass options via environment variables:

+- `NODE_VOO_YARN=true`: Trust `node_modules/.yarn-integrity` to agressively cache resolving and modules in node_modules.
+Requirements:
+  - Only use Yarn.
+  - Do not modify files in node_modules manually.
+- `NODE_VOO_NPM=true`: Trust `package-lock.json` to agressively cache resolving and modules in node_modules.
+Requirements:
+  - Only use Npm.
+  - Do not modify files in node_modules manually.
+  - Do not run node-voo between changes to `package-lock.json` and `npm i`. i. e. when switching branches, etc.
 - `NODE_VOO_LOGLEVEL=warning`: Display warnings on console when
   - cached data was rejected by v8
   - not all Voos can be persisted due to time limit